-Liquidation Preference defined: Liquidation preference is a term used in venture capital contracts to specify which investors get paid first and how much they get paid in the event of a liquidation event such as the sale of the company.
-Liquidation preference helps protect venture capitalists from losing money by making sure they get their initial investments back before other parties.
-If the company is sold at a profit, liquidation preference can also help them be first in line to claim part of the profits.
-Venture capitalists are usually repaid before holders of common stock and before the company’s original owners and employees.
-Many times the liquidation preference can even be a “2x” or “3x” liquidation preference: that is, the venture capitalists first must receive 2 or 3x their original investment before all stockholders (including the VCs) in the private company start sharing the proceeds of a sale equally.
+Liquidation preference is used in VC contracts to specify the order and amount each investor get paid in a liquidation event such as a sale.
+Liquidation preference protects VCs by making sure they get their initial investments back before other parties.
+If the company is sold at a profit, liquidation preference can also put them first in line to claim the profits.
+VCs are usually repaid before holders of common stock and before the company's original owners and employees.
+Often, the liquidation preference can even be a "2x" or "3x" liquidation preference: that is, the VC first must receive 2 or 3x their original investment before all stockholders (including the VCs) in the private company start sharing the proceeds of a sale equally.